tushar-sharma/tushar-sharma.github.io/_posts/2022-07-12-hinduism-without-caste.md

 ### Is caste intrinsic to hinduism?

 What about caste?
 Can you be a Hindu without caste?
 The left ecosystem deliberately equates hinduism with caste.
-Here are some of hindophobic tweets.

 | <a href="https://twitter.com/Profdilipmandal/status/1358264946921005056"><img align="center"  loading="lazy" src="{{site.baseurl}}/img/tweet_mandal.jpg" alt="Tweet" /> </a>|